Addax101/CD-Pipeline-Kubernetes/README.md

 ## Usage
 To use CD Pipeline Kubernetes, simply commit your changes to Git and push them to your forked repository on GitHub.
 Jenkins will automatically detect the changes and trigger the pipeline
 Monitor the pipeline status using Prometheus and Grafana dashboards, and receive notifications of pipeline status on Slack.

+## Contributing
+Contributions are welcome and can be submitted through GitHub pull requests.
+Contributors should follow the project's coding and documentation standards.
+Code reviews and automated tests will be performed before merging contributions into the main branch.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.